ang199/BasicTodo/README.md

 were provided.
 However, I couldn't get the recycler viewer to display the list items despite closely following the tutorial.
 I got very frustrated and almost gave up.
 But I then found another tutorial online also done by CodePath for a Todo app.
-I followed that one instead and it ended up working for me.
+I followed that one instead and that is how I ended up completing the project.
 Here's the link: https://guides.codepath.com/android/Basic-Todo-App-Tutorial.

 ## License